soumyadip007/Chat-Server-Application-Using-JAVA-Swing-Socket/README.md

 Client Execution: A client firstly must have to register itself by sending username to the server and then any of two registered clients can communicate with each other.

+# DEFINITION OF TERMS

+Socket: Socket is a standard connection protocol that supports data communication over the security network between connected terminals.
+The standard connection supports the data transmission both by the TCP and UDP protocols between the terminals.

+TCP: TCP is a transport layer protocol used by applications that require guaranteed delivery of data.
+Basically, it is a connection oriented protocol.
+To communicate over TCP one must first have to establish a connection between pair of sockets, where one socket is client and the other belongs to server.
+After the connection is established between them then they can communicate with each other.

+Client: A client is a system that accesses or desires for a service made accessible by a server.

+Server: A server is a system (hardware or software) program running to provide the service requests of other system programs.

+Port: Port is a software mechanism that allows the centralized connected Servers to listen for requests made by clients.
+Port is actually purposed as a gateway to listen for the requested parameters by the server terminals or other machines.
+It is a software address on a system that is on the security network.
+Entire request response proceeding among this Application is carries through machine ports.

+Security network: This refers to a system were computers are linked to share software, data, hardware and resources for the benefit of users.

+Interface: This may be software or hardware that upon an agreed method spells out the manner a system component can exchange information with another system component.

+Secure socket layer (SSL): This refers to Secure Sockets Layer protocol that is used for encryption of data for secure data transmission.

+IP: This refers to Internet Protocol; it is the reasonable security network address of device on a security network.
+It is notational called dotted-decimal (for instance: 127.0.0.1).

+SWING (GUI Component): Swing is a GUI widget toolkit for Java.
+It is part of Oracle's Java Foundation Classes – an API for providing a graphical user interface for Java programs.
+Swing was developed to provide a more sophisticated set of GUI components than the earlier Abstract Window Toolkit.